Skip to content

 The dark moon period before the next new moon asks for something our culture doesn't particularly value: doing nothing.
 This is not laziness.
 It's integration.
 The body and psyche need a fallow period, just as land does between growing seasons.

-Building a Real Moon Cycle Manifestation Practice
+How to Build a Real Moon Cycle Manifestation Practice

 Here's the truth: you don't need to work all eight phases, especially at the start.
 The practice that actually transforms things is a simple, consistent one — not an elaborate, occasionally-done one.